 Jacquie Petrusma was first elected to the Tasmanian Parliament in 2010.
-Jacquie was born in Launceston and attended Glen Dhu Primary, Kings Meadows High School, Launceston College and University of Tasmania.
+Jacquie was born in Launceston and attended Glen Dhu Primary School, Kings Meadows High School, Launceston College and the University of Tasmania.
 Jacquie also trained at the Launceston General Hospital as a Registered Nurse.

-Jacquie shifted to Hobart in 1994 where she lives in the Franklin electorate with her husband Tim and children on three acres with two dogs, and is busy establishing an organic orchard and vegetable garden.
+Jacquie shifted to Hobart in 1994 where she lives in the Franklin electorate with her husband Tim and children with two dogs on three acres, where they are establishing an organic orchard and vegetable garden.

 Due to her own experience of growing up in a single parent household, being a single mum of one herself, as well as from studying an education degree, Jacquie is very interested in policies that will strengthen and support families, sole parents and education.